Bushido: Kamakura period

 The appearance of bushido is linked to that of feudal Japan and the first shogun at the time of Minamoto no Yoritomo (1147–1199) in the 12th century.
-The own moral dimension bushido gradually appears in the warrior culture and landmark in stories and military treaties only from the 14th and 15th century.
-Thus is noted a permanence of the modern representation of its antiquity in Japanese culture and its diffusion.
+The own moral dimension of bushido gradually appears in the warrior culture and is landmarked in stories and military treaties only from the 14th and 15th centuries.
+Thus is noted a permanence of the modern representation of its antiquity in Japanese culture and its diffusion is noted.

-In the 10th and 11th century, there was the Way of the Man-At-Arms (Tsuwamon no michi), and the Way of the Bow and Arrows (Kyûsen / kyûya no Michi).
+In the 10th and 11th centuries, there was the Way of the Man-At-Arms (Tsuwamon no michi), and the Way of the Bow and Arrows (Kyûsen / kyûya no Michi).
 At the time of the Genpei War (1180–1185), it was called "Way of the Bow and the Horse" (弓馬の道, kyūba no michi) because of the major importance of this style of combat for the warriors of the time, and because it was considered a traditional method, that of the oldest samurai heroes, such as Prince Shōtoku, Minamoto no Yorimitsu and Minamoto no Yoshiie (Hachimantarō).
-According to Louis Frédéric, the kyūba no michi appeared around the 10th century as a set of rules and unwritten customs that samurai were expected to comply.
+According to Louis Frédéric, the kyūba no michi appeared around the 10th century as a set of rules and unwritten customs that samurai were expected to comply with.
 There was also "Yumiya toru mi no narai" (customs for those who draw the bow).
 This shows there was an emerging sense of ideal warrior behavior that evolved from daily training and warfare experience.

-Towards the 10th and 11th centuries we began to use expressions such as the way of the man-at-arms (Tsuwamon no michi), the way of the bow and arrows (Kyûsen / kyûya no Michi), the way of the bow and the horse (Kyûba no Michi).
-These expressions refer to practices which are the ancestors of the way of the warrior (bushidô) but they did not then imply any relation whatsoever to a morality.
-These were only practices focused on training for real combat and which therefore had to do with the samurai ways of life in the broad sense.
+Towards the 10th and 11th centuries, we began to use expressions such as the way of the man-at-arms (Tsuwamon no michi), the way of the bow and arrows (Kyûsen / kyûya no Michi), the way of the bow and the horse (Kyûba no Michi).
+These expressions refer to practices which are the ancestors of the way of the warrior (bushidô), but they did not then imply any relation whatsoever to a morality.
+These were only practices focused on training for real combat, and which therefore had to do with the samurai way of life in the broad sense.